rand-projects/fisb-rest/docs/source/document.rst

 `Flask <https://flask-restful.readthedocs.io/en/latest/>`_ is used as the web server.

-At this point, FIS-B Rest is very much in development, so we will not be doing all the usual production processes one would normally do with Flask (at this time).
+For this tutorial we will be using Flask directly.
+When deployed by systemd (see the end of this document),
+`gunicorn <https://gunicorn.org>`_ will be used as the web server.

 Getting things running
 ----------------------